Friday, November 2, 2012

 JUNE 2012: Temperatures were in the 60's with occasional sunny days in low 70's.
 Rained most of the time.
 All four loops were open, and some camp spots had mud problems due to the rain.
 Stayed there until July 5.
 Park was pretty full on July 4th.
 Had some nice weather in the 70's over the 4th.

 When I was here in December 2010, I had a 3G Verizon Air Card.
 It fluctuated, the signal fades in and out.
 I have to "catch it when I can."
 I wonder if air card signals go in and out with the ocean tide......
-When I was here in September 2011 and June 2012, I had the 4G Verizon Air Card, and it better.
+When I was here in September 2011 and June 2012, I had the 4G Verizon Air Card, and it was better.
 Still some fade in and out, but not as bad!
+During June 2013, I had the Verizon JetPack.
+Worked GREAT!
+No signal fading in and out with the ocean tide.

 I found out that there is a bear that likes to run around this place at night.
 I noticed a trash can had been overturned, and I KNOW it wasn't windy the night before!
 One of the park staff told me about the bear.
 Oh well.
 Guess it happens.